uniquelau/Iconic/README.md

 2. Create your selector.
 This will use regex to extract your icons css from the font package.
 3. Source file path.
 This file will contains the specific configuration for each icon.
    To extract the rules the previous regex rule will be used.
-4. Path to your font package css file.
+4. Path to your font package CSS file.
-    * You can use absolute paths: http:\\www.yoursite.com\sytles\fonts\my-font-package.css.
+    * You can use absolute paths: http:\\www.yoursite.com\styles\fonts\my-font-package.css.
 This allows you to use external files, like the ones from a CDN.
     * Or relative to the root: \styles\fonts\my-font-package.css This file will be loaded in the head of your backoffice and will affect the whole view so be careful of what you load there.
 Check the Known Issues section for some more info.

 5. Template.
 This will be the template your icon will be based on.
 You can use the value {icon} as placeholder for your icon specific rule.
 For instance, for Font Awesome you should enter something like: <i class="fa {icon}"></i>
 6. Click *Add Package* to add the configuration to your packages listing.
-Before adding the package, Iconic will extract the css rules from the file using the regex selector.
+Before adding the package, Iconic will extract the CSS rules from the file using the regex selector.
 Some checking is ran that will let you know if something went wrong with your configuration.

 <img src="https://github.com/KOBENDigital/Iconic/blob/master/Documentation/addPackage.png" width="600" alt="Add package" >

 #### Icons source file
-Some packages like Font Awesome use css rules to apply the specific icon:
+Some packages like Font Awesome use CSS rules to apply the specific icon:
 ```
 <i class="fa fa-glass"></i> (Template: <i class="fa {icon}"></i>)
 ```

-Other packages like Material Icons use the glyph codes or even ligatures to display the icon instead a specific css selector.
+Other packages like Material Icons use the glyph codes or even ligatures to display the icon instead a specific CSS selector.
 ```
 <i class="material-icons">alarm</i> (Template: <i class="material-icons">{icon}</i>)
 ```
-So this file can be the same css file or another files use to extrac the icons property.
+So this file can be the same CSS file or another files use to extract the icons property.
 In the case of Material Icons for instance there is a file called <a href="https://github.com/google/material-design-icons/blob/master/iconfont/codepoints">codepoints</a> where you can extract the icons names from.

 #### Pre configured packages